yagikota/docker-https-with-self-CA/README.md

 - This command allows packet capture in the server container for 3 minutes.
 - During the 3 minutes, throw a request from the client to the server(`curl localhost:8081`).
-- The resulting pcap file will be output under the captured/server directory
+- The resulting pcap file will be output under the captured/server directory.
 - You can analyzed pcap files using [WireShark](https://www.wireshark.org/) or similar.
     ![WireShark](./docs/wireshark.png)